jgardona/roll/README.md

 ```
 $ ./toss -h
-This command exists to help toss dices in D&D games.
+This command exists to help roll dices in D&D games.
 The following are implemented: d4, d6, d8, d10, d20.

-Usage: toss <DICES> <AMOUNT>
+Usage: roll <DICES> <AMOUNT>

 Arguments:
-  <DICES>   The type of dice to toss [possible values: d4, d6, d8, d10, d20]
+  <DICES>   The type of dice to roll [possible values: d4, d6, d8, d10, d20]
-  <AMOUNT>  The amount of dices to toss
+  <AMOUNT>  The amount of dices to roll

 Options:
   -h, --help     Print help